conductor-oss/conductor/docs/docs/metrics/server.md

 - Collect only workflow_execution TIMER metrics
 - Process the raw metrics and expose 3 prometheus specific metrics
 - Expose prometheus metrics on http://fluentd:24231/metrics

+## Collecting metrics with Prometheus
+Another way to collect metrics is using Prometheus client to push them to Prometheus server.

+Conductor provides optional modules that connect metrics registry with Prometheus.
+To enable these modules, configure following additional module property in config.properties:

+    conductor.metrics-prometheus.enabled = true

+This will simply push these metrics via Prometheus collector.
+However, you need to configure your own Prometheus collector and expose the metrics via an endpoint.